haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 The Seafile Add-in for Outlook natively supports authentication via username and password.
 In order to authenticate with SSO, the add-in utilizes SSO support integrated in Seafile's webinterface Seahub.

 Specifically, this is how the add-in makes use of  :
-* Upon click on the SSO button in the add-in, the add-in opens a browser windows and requests `http(s)://SEAFILE_SERVER_URL/outlook/`
+* When clicking the SSO button in the add-in, the add-in opens a browser window and requests `http(s)://SEAFILE_SERVER_URL/outlook/`
-* A PHP script redirects the request to `http(s)://SEAFILE_SERVER_URL/accounts/login/` including a redirect request to /outlook/ following a successful authentication (`http(s)://SEAFILE_SERVER_URL/accounts/login/?next=/jwt-sso/?page=/outlook/`)
+* A PHP script redirects the request to `http(s)://SEAFILE_SERVER_URL/accounts/login/` including a redirect request to /outlook/ following a successful authentication (e.g., `https://demo.seafile.com/accounts/login/?next=/jwt-sso/?page=/outlook/`)
 * The identity provider returns a JWT token upon authentication
-* The PHP script returns the API-token to add-in
+* The PHP script returns the API-token to the add-in
 * The add-in authorizes all API calls with the API-token

 This document explains how to configure Seafile and the reverse proxy and how to deploy the PHP script.